Account Based Marketing

 Account Based Marketing is a strategic approach on how you deal and communicate with your key accounts.
 The sentence “Don’t count the companies you reach but reach the companies that count” says it all.

-In account based marketing you tailor your communication to specific accounts and you endeavor to convert accounts rather than leads.
-According to recent research from our partner, Celsius International: Up to 34 people may be involved in a buying decision for companies with more than 1,000 employees.
+In account based marketing you tailor your communication to specific accounts and you endeavour to convert accounts rather than leads.
+According to recent research from our partner, The Digital Effect, up to 34 people may be involved in a buying decision for companies with more than 1,000 employees.
 This alone makes ABM both a challenge and a necessity.
 If you then add the complexity of many large accounts operating from different sites across the globe, you have a strong business case for adopting an ABM strategy.